noiseprotocol/noise_spec/noise.md

 The following variables are used for symmetric cryptography:

  * **`k`**: A symmetric key for the cipher algorithm specified in the ciphersuite.
+This value also accumulates the results of all DH operations.
    This value must be at least 256 bits in length for security reasons.

  * **`n`**: A 64-bit unsigned integer nonce used with `k` for encryption.